antofic/GraphCodable/Docs/UserGuide.md

 public typealias GPackCodable	= GPackEncodable & GPackDecodable
 ```

-### Advice

-A type that adopts the `GBinaryCodable` protocol:

-- gain faster encoding and decoding speed;
-- if it is a value type, it can have an identity;
-- if it is a reference type, it maintains identity, inheritance, can be versioned and can be obsoleted;
-- but its fields, being encoded with BinaryIO, cannot use keys, do not benefit from inheritance, identity, cannot be versioned, and cannot be obsoleted.

-A type that adopts the `GPackCodable` protocol:

-- gain even faster encoding and decoding speed when it is an element of suitably prepared containers;
-- loses **itself** (as its fileds) identity, inheritance, cannot be versioned, and cannot be obsoleted because encoded directly by BinaryIO bypassing GraphCodable features;

-**<u>IMPORTANT!</u>** It is recommended to use BinaryIO only if strictly necessary (encoding and decoding too slow), following these rules:

-- a **value** type should adopt the `GPackCodable` protocol only if it is trivial, that is, if `_isPOD( type )` returns `true`.
-Reference types are not trivial.
-- a **value** or **reference** type can adopt protocol  `GBinaryCodable` if it is a user-defined container of types that adopt protocol `GPackCodable` or if its fields adopt protocol `GBinaryCodable` and do not need the functions of GraphCodable (identity, inheritance, etc…).

 #### BinaryIO versioning

 What to do if during the evolution of the program it becomes necessary to modify a type that uses BinaryIO?